rishabhnk/Machine_Learning/README.md

    **Learned Classification ML Models**- Finished Naive Bayes Classification and Deicision Tree Classification from Machine Learning A-Z Udemy Course

    Thoughts: Pretty simple.
 I have one more classification algorithm left.
 After that, I will review how to evaluate model performance and then work on the cheat sheet and higher level algorithms.

+### Jan 8th 2019:
+   **Learned Classification ML Models**- Finished Random Forest Classification and started learning how to evaluate classification models performance from Machine Learning A-Z Udemy Course

+   Thoughts: This was a good session.
+After I finish the evaluating classification models performance, I will review the same section for regression and then go on to either neural networks or clustering.